devfans/digest-fetch/README.md

   algorithm: 'MD5' // only 'MD5' is supported now
 }

-const client = DigestFetch('user', 'password', digestOptions)
+const client = new DigestFetch('user', 'password', digestOptions)

 // do request same way as fetch or node-fetch const url = ''